ROTARTSI82/TCBS/README.md

 an Exception or game-breaking bugs.

 HOW TO USE:
-    1. Install Python 2.7 at www.python.org
-    2. Install Pygame 1.9 at www.pygame.org
-        -OR run one of the commands:
-            "pip install pygame"
-            "pip install upgrade pygame"
-    2. Run __main__.py
+    1. Run TCBS/__main__.py using TCBS/venv/bin/python
-    3. Enjoy!
+    2. Enjoy!

 Totally Customizable Battle Simulator is a multiplayer strategy videogame.
 You can design and program your own soldiers and make them fight against your friend's soldiers.
-It is inspired by Totally Accurate Battle Simulator by Landfall and requires Pygame 1.9 and Python 2.7.
+It is inspired by Totally Accurate Battle Simulator by Landfall and uses Pygame 1.9 and Python 2.7.
 TCBS uses PodSixNet written by chr15m (Chris McCormick).

 I attempted to make this app compatible with Python 3, but